 - You want to automatically include certain information in your messages without looking it up.

-Merge templates are set up in the Configuration Manager, which can be opened by choosing Manage > Configuration from the menus, or by clicking the icon on the toolbar.
+Merge templates are set up in the Configuration Manager, which can be opened by choosing Manage > Configuration from the menus:

 - Expand Merge templates.

 - Right-click SMS templates and choose Add new SMS template.

 - This will display the Merge Template Wizard:

 - Select the Context for your SMS message.
 This will determine what merge fields are available to insert into your message and where the template is available for use.

 - Enter a Name to identify the template.